Disc0-0/LOman-GUI/README.md

 Please ensure your code follows the existing style and includes appropriate documentation.

 ## License

-This project is available under the MIT License.
+This project is distributed under the MIT License.
 See the LICENSE file for details.

+## Acknowledgements

+- Last Oasis game and dedicated server by Donkey Crew
+- Steam Workshop for mod distribution platform

-*LOMan (Last Oasis Manager) is not affiliated with Donkey Crew or Last Oasis.
+*LOmanGUI is not affiliated with Donkey Crew or Last Oasis.
 All trademarks are the property of their respective owners.*